 : ... : The Steep

-One of the best and steepest 5.11s on the mountain.
+This Tony Lusk project is one of the best and steepest 5.11s on the mountain.
 Tricky, burly, devious, sustained.
 I used to think that the combo of Dr. Evil onto Blue Sky (Dr. Sky) was a better route.
 I WAS WRONG.
 The only reason to do it that way is to avoid breaking it into 2 pitches.Burly start at corner leads up to SE face.
 Tricky climbing up and left eases off after the 4th bolt.
 Clip one more and go around the corner to a surprisingly comfy belay stance.
-Then traverse left a bit more, then head up the spectacula...[more]
+Then traverse left a bit more, t...[more]
 Browse More Classics in AZ

 Marty's super sweet attempt to go for a hold on Cr...

 Pete sending 'Cres-sent' 5.12

 BETA PHOTO: Picture of The Steep and Not So Steep taken from a...

 The opening from the "Jungle" an awesome approach.